 Now What?
 Providing Accommodations to Students with an Accommodation Letter

-Ensuring accessibility in the classroom is a team effort between the student, the instructor, and the SSD office.
-Each member of the team has rights and responsibilities during the accommodation process and instructors are encouraged to learn more about the Rights and Responsibilities of Students and Faculty.
+Ensuring accessibility in the classroom is a group effort between the student, the instructor, and the D&A office.
+Each member of the group has rights and responsibilities during the accommodation process and understanding the roles and responsibilities of each member can lead to a better working relationship and more clear communication.
+Instructors are encouraged to learn more about the Rights and Responsibilities of Students and Faculty.

-What if a Student Requests an Accommodation Without a Letter from SSD?
+What if a Student Requests an Accommodation Without a Letter from D&A?

-If a student requests accommodations for a disability but has not provided the faculty member with a letter from SSD, the instructor should refer the student to SSD immediately.
-If the disability is visible (use of a wheelchair, hearing aids, service dog, etc.) and the requested accommodation is obviously appropriate, the faculty member should provide the accommodation while the student is in the process of registering with SSD.
-See Making a Referral to SSD for tips on how to connect students with services.
+If a student requests accommodations for a disability but has not provided the instructor with a letter from D&A, the instructor should request an Accommodation Letter or refer the student to D&A if they are not already registered.
+If the disability is visible (use of a wheelchair, hearing aids, service dog, etc.) and the requested accommodation is obviously appropriate, the faculty member should provide the accommodation while the student is in the process of registering with D&A. See Making a Referral to D&A for tips on how to connect students with services.

 Questions or Concerns About How to Provide an Accommodation?

-SSD is here to support the academic efforts of students with disabilities and serves as a resource to faculty members to help meet this goal.
+D&A is here to support the academic efforts of students with disabilities and serves as a resource to instructors help meet this goal.

-If questions or concerns arise when accommodating students, please contact SSD for assistance and consultation.
+If questions or concerns arise when accommodating students, please contact D&A for assistance and consultation.

 For more information about working with students with disabilities, click here.